Scale your business with our modular plugins.

 4. Create a multilingual store

-Each method has certain pros and cons.
-Let’s have a closer look at each of them so you can choose the most appropriate one for you.
+Each method has specific pros and cons.
+Let’s take a closer look at each option so you can choose the one that best suits your needs.

 1) Change the Language of the WooCommerce Dashboard

-First, log in to your WordPress dashboard and go to the Settings > General.
+First, log in to your WordPress dashboard and go to Settings > General.

 change woocommerce language - wordpress general settings